EXPLAINER: Is China sharing enough COVID-19 information?

 Canada and Belgium said they will look for viral particles in wastewater on planes arriving from China.

-“It is like an early warning system for authorities to anticipate whether there’s a surge of infections coming in,” said Dr. Khoo Yoong Khean, a scientific officer at the Duke-NUS Centre of Outbreak in Singapore.
+“It is like an early warning system for authorities to anticipate whether there’s a surge of infections coming in,” said Dr. Khoo Yoong Khean, a scientific officer at the Duke-NUS Centre for Outbreak Preparedness in Singapore.

 IS CHINA SHARING ENOUGH INFORMATION?